Held in cooperation with the University of Chicago Department of Computer Science

 I will focus on supervised learning and only talk about unsupervised settings when necessary (e.g., mixture models and density estimation for generative methods for classification).
 So, no clustering.
 There will be twenty 1.5 hour lectures; numbers in parentheses are estimated # of lectures per topic.

-Prerequisites: knowledge of basic linear algebra, probability and calculus.
+Prerequisites: knowledge of basic linear algebra, probability, multivariate calculus and programming.

 Expected outcomes: